-For most of my adult life I have struggled with my weight.
-Starting in my teen years I developed a very disordered relationship with food and eating, and I frequently went though cycles of binging, restrictive eating, and other incredibly destructive behaviors that established a pattern of a totally fucked up outlook on food.
+For most of my adult life I’ve struggled with my weight.
+Starting in my teen years I developed a very disordered relationship with food and eating, and frequently went though cycles of binging, restrictive eating, and other incredibly destructive behaviors that established a pattern of a totally fucked up outlook on food.

 Whenever I would get into a panic about my weight I would either starve/restrict myself, go to the gym for 3 days then quit, start taking diet pills or herbal supplements, or get completely lost in binge purge cycles that would only be broken up by periods of eating my body weight in junk food or starving myself for as long as possible.

 At different points in my life I have been normal weight, overweight, and “obese” according to the BMI scale but I would never once have described myself as “healthy” back then.